 With population and economic growth comes the need for new buildings and infrastructure, along with renovations or repairs to existing roads and structures.
 That's why it's easy to find construction happening in almost every major region of Colorado.
 Residential, commercial, industrial, and civil construction projects are all taking place at a rapid pace.

-In fact, no other industry within Colorado is expected to experience a higher rate of employment growth from 2014 to 2024 than construction.
-Over that decade, employment in this industry could grow by almost 48 percent.
-That could mean nearly 68,000 additional construction jobs, including over 47,000 jobs for specialty trade contractors like HVAC techs and nearly 8,600 jobs for people in the heavy and civil engineering trades.***
+In fact, aside from healthcare, no other industry within Colorado is expected to experience a higher rate of employment growth from 2016 to 2026 than construction.
+Over that decade, employment in this industry could grow by more than 34 percent.
+That could mean nearly 53,000 additional construction jobs, including over 38,000 jobs for specialty trade contractors like HVAC techs and more than 5,300 jobs for people in the heavy and civil engineering trades.***

 As a result, there might be no better time to explore the training options offered by trade schools in Colorado.
 The potential opportunities are simply too extensive to ignore.

 Colorado has established a great reputation as a place to do business.
 That's especially true for the regional corridor of the state that stretches from Fort Collins to Denver to Colorado Springs along the eastern edge of the Rocky Mountains.
 And it includes other fast-growing Front Range cities such as Aurora, Littleton, Wheat Ridge, Castle Rock, and Fountain.

 In fact, Colorado has been ranked as one of the top-five places in the country for business startup activity.
 And Colorado's financial services sector has an average annual employment of over 219,000.
 Plus, the number of jobs related to business management is projected to rise by over 26 percent from 2016 to 2026.***